co-IT/Lexoffice.NET/README.md

 You can generate an API Key [here](https://app.lexoffice.de/addons/public-api).
 If you have any problems getting the key you can follow the steps in [these instructions](https://app.lexoffice.de/addons/public-api) by lexoffice.

 # Usage
-First you have to create a new instance of LexofficeService with your API token like this
+First you have to create a new instance of LexofficeService with your API token like this:

 ```csharp
 var token = "Your-Api-Token";